kbialek/ulauncher-bitwarden/README.md

 TODO MVP:
 =========
-- when entry is activated, show following items:
-	- every key (except for password) - if selected, copy that to clipboard
-	- "copy password to clipboard", without showing it on screen
+- move EntryWindow gtk code into separate file
+- center the passphrase window
+- size the passphrase window more better
 - show notification when correct passphrase is entered
 - show notification when incorrect passphrase is entered
+- show notification when something is copied to clipboard
-- center the passphrase window
+- remove the "/" prefix in entry names
-- size the passphrase window more better
-- move EntryWindow gtk code into separate file
-- handle "preferences set" event or whaterver
-- implement lock timeout: erase passphrase after X seconds (set in preferences)
 - make real icons

 TODO MVP+:
 ==========
+- ?show passphrase window again with err message if wrong passphrase entered
+- if user activates entry but doesnt do anything then presses backspace, reset userQuery to previous search term
+- implement lock timeout: erase passphrase after X seconds (set in preferences)
+- fuzzy search!
+- handle "preferences set" event or whaterver
+- support key file
+- support yubikey
+- find a graceful way to display notes - would love some preview window from which i can copy text, good for CCs etc
 - show username(?) in description for search result items
-- "show more" pagination when too many results
+- paginate results: "show more" pagination when too many results
-- show "recently accessed entries" if no search params entered (instead of empty list)
+- show "recently activated entries" if no search params entered (instead of empty list)
 - if cli not accessible, open page with keepassxc-cli documentation

 DONE: